davidmam/BS32011-class2017/meetings/27-01-17 meeting.md

 Eleanor Adams
 Roseanne Smith

 Previous meeting: Aligning sequences on Jalview: Circular genomes may not have the same start and end point, as identified in Wildcat.
-We created a program to reallign the wildcat genome and this was uploaded onto github.
-AFter the meeting we met in the library to discuss using jalveiw.
+We created a program to realign the wildcat genome and this was uploaded onto github.
+After the meeting we met in the library to discuss using jalveiw.

 Current meeting: restriction analysis, by next week the presenter will provide 1-2 slides in the meeting to show progression.
 Restriction enzyme classes: a) Cuts in site b) Cuts after/before site